Best AV Receivers

 This format is purely software-based and there are no physical limitations around where you place your speakers or how many you have.
 It can upscale non-DTS:X sources (like stereo music files) to add more spatial realism, and auto-calibrates your system to make dialogue and sound effects sound the best for you - bringing dialogue out above even when it’s really low.

 Dolby Atmos, on the other hand, uses two or more extra height speakers and is written in forms such as 5.1.2 or 7.1.2 instead of 5.1 or 7.1.
 As stated before, this third number is for ceiling speakers.
+See the differences between the 5.1 and 7.1 home theater systems, and which one's for you.

 These speakers can be in-ceiling or elevated and are usually placed above your ground speakers so that sound can move between the top and bottom more realistically.
 You can buy receivers that come Dolby Atmos-enabled with everything already included, or you can upgrade your system.